NAinfini/BDOAlchemyStoneTapper/README.md

      3.Make sure there is enough material in the inventory.
      4.CTRL + alt + DEL is the only way to break the program as it is using dirextX keyboard input.
+     5.Program only supports x64 systems
+     6.If AI predictions is not accurate enough, consider using the larger,slower but more accurate Model pack,download separately from release page.
 ```

 ## To-Do